SJRAS Covid-19 Preparedness & Impact

 Due to the concerns about the spread of the virus among humans, the following temporary restrictions are effective immediately.
 Please note that these guidelines are subject to change without notice according to government mandates or staffing issues.
 Please check this webpage or go to our facebook page for up to the minute updates.

 Revised Shelter Hours of Operation:

-LOW COST SPAY/NEUTER CLINIC IS OPEN FOR APPOINTMENTS.
-We are currently accepting online appointments only.
+LOW COST SPAY/NEUTER CLINIC IS OPEN We are currently accepting online appointments only.
 Please visit the CLINIC INFORMATION page to learn about the services available and to schedule an appointment.

 ADOPTIONS The shelter will continue adoptions with pre-approved adopters by appointment only.
 Potential adopters must select the pet they are interested from the adoptable pet pages (see DOGS or CATS) and complete an adoption questionnaire here on our website.
 You may then arrange an appointment with our front desk staff to meet the dog or cat of interest.
 The adoption rooms will remain closed for viewing until further notice.